 Acne is characterised by comedones (blackheads and whiteheads) and pustules (puss filled spots).
 Acne is usually found on the face, neck back and chest.
 Acne usually starts during puberty and stops during the late teens but it can continue into adulthood.

 Acne is caused by hair follicles becoming blocked which leads to a buildup of oil and sebum.
-What are usually harmless bacteria within the skin can contaminate and infect the plugged follicles causing pustules and cysts.
+What are usually harmless bacteria within the skin can contaminate and infect the plugged follicles and cause cystic acne and pustules.

 Common symptoms of acne